-- A Chronic Absenteeism indicator will be used at the elementary/middle and high school levels using the following process: Use 2021-2022 school year results to calculate a Chronic Absenteeism rate.
-Then, assign a Chronic Absenteeism Level using rank-based cut-points for each subgroup. - At the high school level, the following will also be computed:
+• A Chronic Absenteeism indicator will be used at the elementary/middle and high school levels using the following process: Use 2021-2022 school year results to calculate a Chronic Absenteeism rate.
+Then, assign a Chronic Absenteeism Level using rank-based cut-points for each subgroup.

-- Use the 2021-2022 school year results to compute Science and Social Studies Performance Indices using the same methodology.
+- At the high school level, the following will also be computed: - Use the 2021-2022 school year results to compute Science and Social Studies Performance Indices using the same methodology.
+These Science and Social Studies indices are included in the calculation of the Weighted Average Achievement Index.
 During the 2019-2020 to 2021-2022 school years, New York granted exemptions to students who were unable to take a Regents examination due to pandemic-related extenuating circumstances.
-If a student does not have a valid Regents examination for a subject (i.e., the student did not take an examination or the student received a Regents exemption during the 2020-2021 and/or 2021-2022 school years), the student is included in the denominator only. - Use the 2021-2022 school year results to compute a Core Subject Performance Index for students who participated in ELA, math, science, and social studies examinations.
-The Core Subject Performance Index computed using the equation above, where the denominator includes cohort members that participated in examinations.
-An Achievement Index Level is then assigned to the Core Subject Performance Index using rank-based cut-points. - The CCCR measure will not be computed. - c.
-Annual Meaningful Differentiation.
-(ESEA section 1111(c)(4)(C)) (corresponds with A.4.v in the revised State plan template) Due to COVID-19, the State is revising its system of annual meaningful differentiation in fall 2022 based on data from the 2021-2022 school year: - 1. ⊠ State's System of Annual Meaningful Differentiation.
-Describe the State's system of annual meaningful differentiation of all public schools in the State for accountability determinations in the fall 2022 based on data from the 2021-2022 school year.
+If a student does not have a valid Regents examination for a subject (i.e., the student did not take an examination or the student received a Regents exemption during the 2020-2021 and/or 2021-2022 school years), the student is included in the denominator only. - O Use the 2021-2022 school year results to compute a Core Subject Performance Index for students with a valid score in ELA, math, science, and social studies examinations.
+The Core Subject Performance Index computed using the equation below, where the denominator includes only cohort members with a valid score in the ELA, Math, Science and Social Studies examinations.
+An Achievement Index Level is then assigned to the Core Subject Performance Index using rank-based cut-points.